TACC/agavepy/README.rst

     :target: https://raw.githubusercontent.com/TACC/agavepy/master/LICENSE

-AgavePy is an open source Python SDK that enables you to interact with Tapis services using functions in your Python scripts and REPL.
+AgavePy is an open source Python SDK that enables you to interact with TapisAPI_ services using functions in your Python scripts and REPL.

 ************
 Installation